 Bill of Sale

 To my knowledge, every state doesn’t require a bill of sale.
 A bill of sale is a document that confirms the sale and transfer of a motor vehicle.
 I wrote a makeshift bill of sale.
-If the car had been newer and working normally, I would have typed one up.
+I would have typed one up if the car had been newer and working normally.
 Check online to see if your state requires one.

 One takeaway from this list of selling your car is to answer your emails.
 If someone from out of state messages you, reply.
 They are probably ready to buy the car.

-For me, the process of selling a car on Craigslist was relatively easy.
+For me, selling a car on Craigslist was relatively easy.
 I’d probably do it again.
 Potential buyers are all on the site looking to buy vehicles.
-Make sure that you know your car valuation, have it inspected, and get ready to sell your car today!
+Make sure you know your car valuation, have it inspected, and get ready to sell your car today!

 Jason Butler is the owner of My Money Chronicles, a website where he discusses personal finance, side hustles, travel, and more.
 Jason is from Atlanta, Georgia.
 He graduated from Savannah State University with his BA in Marketing.
 Jason has been featured in Forbes, Discover, and Investopedia.